 - It will accelerate the digitization of the processes among the companies, and Rydoo, which offers an end-to-end fully digital experience on Travel & Expense, is ideally positioned.

-- Companies need to cut their costs, and Rydoo, which offers a light platform, easy and quick to implement, and it’s much cheaper than our competitors’ solutions.
-We have a business model based on subscription not on booking fee.
+- Companies need to cut their costs, and Rydoo, which offers a light platform, is easy and quick to implement, and it’s much cheaper than our competitors’ solutions.
+We have a business model based on subscription not on the booking fee.

 - Companies will need more control over travel, not only to limit the number of trips but also to be able to identify destinations and therefore travelers at risk when something happens.
 They will not be able to rely on B2C solutions, they will need to have in place a strong corporate tool that will allow the necessary control and reporting functionalities.

 At Rydoo we are lucky to have a very solid shareholder, Sodexo, that supports us 200%.
 Even if we are impacted, we know that we will be successful and we’ll manage to go through this crisis.”

 ”First of all, I hope there will be a new normal because our planet needs it.
 We can’t continue traveling the same way and all the industries, including the travel-tech one, need to make efforts to limit the CO2 emitions and this is a collective effort: It should come from governments, companies, communities, and also individuals.
 We are all responsible.